iAhmadGad/Hakam/README.md

 ## Why Hakam?

-As a problem solver, sometimes you might have slow internet connection, so you wait until your submission get tested, so why not testing your solutuon locally before you submit it?
+As a problem solver, sometimes you might have slow internet, and waiting until your submission get tested may take longer than expected, you may refresh your page a lot of times as well.

+so why not testing your solutuon locally before you submit it?

 ## What does "Hakam" mean?

-**"حكم"** is an arabic word means judge, and it is pronounced as **/ħakam/**. but since there is no /ħ/ sound in english i just _latinised_ the name as **"Hakam"**.
+**Hakam**'s name derives from **"حَكَم"** which is an arabic word means judge, and it is pronounced as **/ħakam/**. but since there is no /ħ/ sound in english i just _latinised_ the name as **"Hakam"**.

-## Install:
+## Install

-- prerequisites:
+- Prerequisites:
   - Make
   - PyInstaller
   - Python multiline module